Vegan Butter Cookies

 - Vegan Chocolate Chips – (optional for melting) with a little additional butter or refined coconut oil to help the chocolate melt.
 If you’re a fan of chocolate in cookies, you can also check out my Vegan Chocolate Chip Cookies or Double Chocolate Cookies.

 - Vegan Sprinkles – to decorate the cookies.
-Many brands of sprinkles have confectioners’ glaze in them which is not vegan.
+Many brands of sprinkles contain confectioners’ glaze, which is not vegan.
 Be sure to look for sprinkles or sanding sugars that don’t contain confectioners’ glaze.

 Helpful tools